 To provide confidence in our analytical models, we validate them against device measurements.
 Our experimental platform consists of an Infortrend A16F-G2430 RAID system containing 4 Seagate ST3500630NS disks.
 Each disk has 60801 cylinders.
-A sector is 512 bytes and we have approximated, based on measurements from the disk drive, that the time to write a single physical sector on the innermost and outermost tracks are 0.012064ms (t{max}) and 0.005976ms (t{min}) respectively.
+A sector is 512 bytes and we have derived from measurement that the time to write a single physical sector on the innermost and outermost tracks are 0.012064ms (t{max}) and 0.005976ms (t{min}) respectively.
 The stripe width on the array is configured as 128KB, which we define as the block size.
 Therefore there are 256 sectors per block.
 The time for a full disk revolution is 8.33ms.
-A track to track seek takes 0.8ms and a full-stroke seek requires 17ms for a read request; the same measurements are 1ms and 18ms respectively for write requests [16].
+A track to track seek takes 0.8ms and a full-stroke seek requires 17ms for a read request; the same measurements are 1ms and 18ms respectively for write requests [21].

-To obtain response time measurements from this system, we implemented a benchmarking program that issues read and write requests using a master process and a number of child processes.
-The master process constructs a list of arrival times according to a specified distribution (in all the results presented here a negative exponential distribution is used to conform to the assumptions made in the analytical model) and then monitors the system clock until the first generated arrival time occurs.
-When it does, a child process is spawned which performs the read/write operation on the RAID system and measures the time taken.
+To obtain response time measurements, we implemented a benchmarking program that issues read and write requests using a master process and a number of child processes.
+The master process constructs a list of arrival times according to a specified distribution (here a negative exponential distribution to conform to the model assumptions) and then monitors the system clock until the first generated arrival time occurs.
+When it does, a child process is spawned which performs the read/write operation and measures the time taken.
 This leaves the master process free to spawn further child processes at the calculated arrival times without the need for it to wait for previously-issued operations to complete.

-In order to validate the analytical model effectively, it was necessary to minimise the effects of buffering and caching as these are not currently represented in the model.
-We therefore disabled the write-back cache on the RAID system and the write buffer on the single disk, and set the read-ahead buffer in both cases to 0KB.
-Furthermore, the devices were opened with the O_DIRECT flag set to ensure that all requests were sent directly to the device and thus avoided any operating system caching.
-For each of the RAID experiments presented below, 100 000 requests were issued with an arrival rate of $\lambda = 0.02$ requests per millisecond to random logical locations on the RAID.
-The resulting cumulative distribution functions of the response times were calculated using the statistical package R [15].
+Throughout, it was necessary to minimise the effects of buffering and caching as these are not represented in the model.
+We therefore disabled the write-back cache on the RAID system and set the read-ahead buffer to 0KB.
+Furthermore, devices are opened with the O_DIRECT flag set.
+For each of the experiments presented below, 100 000 requests were issued with an arrival rate of $\lambda = 0.02$ requests per millisecond to random logical locations.
+The resulting cumulative distribution functions of the response times were calculated using the statistical package R.